Accounting Program Advisors: Richard Kido, Wayne Tanna, and Aaron Williamson

-Business Administration Program Advisors: Dr. Caryn Callahan, Dr. John Steelquist, Dr. Barbara Poole-Street, Wayne Tanna, and Dr. Maria Brownlow
+Business Administration Program Advisors: Dr. Caryn Callahan, Dr. John Steelquist, Dr. Barbara Poole-Street, Wayne Tanna, Dr. Maria Brownlow, and Dr. Eduard Merc

 Economics Program Advisor: Dr. Guanlin Gao

 Our mission in providing undergraduate business programs at Chaminade is to prepare students to enter careers in industry, government, and not-for-profit organizations.
 These graduates will integrate into businesses in Hawaii as competent employees who are able to contribute to their organization’s success and to the community good.

 Students hone their skills to work with others effectively in professional settings and become skilled in technology use and information resources to make organizationally sound and socially responsible decisions at work.
 Business students gain an understanding of the functions that make organizations run effectively (accounting, finance, marketing) as well as the composition (structure and culture) and processes (operations and strategic management) of organizations that facilitate their success.
 Students broaden their awareness of the economic, social, and political issues that impact how business is conducted and prepare for careers in business generally (or in the accounting field, depending on the choice of major.)
 Service-Learning is built into the business curriculum, giving students multiple opportunities during their course of study to apply classroom topics to real-world situations.
 This includes structured means for reflection on the service experience and helps to foster civic and corporate responsibility.